ReunMedia/twig-utilities/docs/ViteAsset.md

 ### Reun PHP App Template

-`ViteAsset` is automatically configured for default Reun PHP App Template in the included definitions.
+`ViteAsset` is automatically configured for Reun PHP App Template in the included definitions.

 First include the definitions: